-Confirm the pay reconciliation you provide to the employee transparently show an itemised breakdown of all employer costs, including but not limited to Apprenticeship Levy, Health and Social Care Levy (from 06.04.2023)?
+Confirm the pay reconciliation you provide to the employee transparently show an itemised breakdown of all employer costs, including but not limited to Apprenticeship Levy?

 Confirm the payslip or portal provided to employees displays the accrued holiday entitlement balance or if 'advanced' the amount is clearly visible on the payslip.